🧩 Multimodal VLM¶

 -

-This paper proposes Sparsity Forcing — a GRPO-based RL post-training framework that treats a sparse-attention MLLM as the policy model and the original MLLM as the reference model.
-Through multi-budget rollouts exploring different token retention thresholds \(p\), and using a joint reward combining efficiency (token reduction rate) and performance (answer correctness) for within-group contrastive optimization, the method improves the token reduction rate of Qwen2/2.5-VL from 20% to 75% with minimal accuracy loss, achieving 3× memory reduction and 3.3× decoding speedup.
+Ours proposes Sparsity Forcing—a RL post-training framework based on GRPO.
+It adopts an MLLM with top-\(p\) sparse attention as the policy model and the original MLLM as the reference model.
+Through multi-budget rollout exploration of varying token retention thresholds \(p\), it performs group-relative optimization using a joint reward of efficiency (token reduction rate) and performance (answer correctness).
+This framework enhances the token reduction rate of Qwen2/2.5-VL from 20% to 75% with minimal accuracy loss, achieving a 3× memory reduction and 3.3× decoding acceleration.

 -